-Indonesia is a popular destination for investors looking to buy or own real estate.
+Indonesia is a popular destination for investors looking to buy or own real estate in Bali.
 Thanks to its recent economic reform, Indonesia does not solely depend on direct taxes for the country’s income.
 As a result, foreigners purchasing property in Indonesia pay one of the lowest property taxes in comparison to more developed nations.

 As a property owner in Indonesia, it is important to understand the tax obligations associated with renting out your property.
 This article will guide you through the rental property tax system in Indonesia, including how it is calculated and paid.

 The land and building tax, or Pajak Bumi dan Bangunan (PBB), is a state tax and Indonesia’s most basic property tax.
 Individuals or entities who pay for the PBB have the right to the land in terms of land control, land ownership, etc.

 Property is evaluated in two ways: first the land is valued, then any development that is present on that site is appraised.
 Property taxes are consequently determined on both the land’s valuation and any buildings that could occupy it.

 Land and Building Tax is paid annually and is administered by the local offices of the Directorate General of Taxes (Direktorat Jenderal Pajak, Kementerian Keuangan Republik Indonesia).